cross-seed/cross-seed.org/docs/basics/getting-started.md

 #### Set up your container

-With Docker, any paths that you would provide as command-line arguments or in the config file should stay hardcoded, and instead you can mount volumes to the Docker container.
+With Docker, any paths that you would provide as command-line arguments or in the config file should stay hardcoded.
+Instead, you can mount volumes to the Docker container.

 - `/config` - config dir (this follows a common Docker convention)
 - `/torrents` - your torrent input dir (usually set to your rtorrent session dir, or your qBittorrent BT_backup dir)
 - `/cross-seeds` - the output dir.
 People sometimes point this at a watch folder.
-If you use [autotorrent2][at2] you can set it up to read from this folder.
+If you use

 Create or open your existing `docker-compose.yml` file and add the `cross-seed`
 service: